 By Dr. John Dunn, Kaiser Permanente

-When it comes to childhood vaccines, the advice has been updated: Please stay up-to-date on your child’s immunizations.
+When it comes to kids vaccines, the advice has been updated: Please stay up-to-date on your child’s immunizations.

 What we’re seeing with immunization rates is concerning.
 Experts across the nation are seeing drops in immunization rates of as much as 73 percent.
 That means that nearly 3 in 4 children who are due for a vaccination aren’t getting it.
 Particularly following Washington’s measles outbreak last year, this is very bad news.